thesauravsingh/TravelTally/Readme.md

 # Travel Tracker Web App

 This is a simple web application built with Node.js and Express.js for tracking visited countries.
 Users can add countries they have visited, and the application will display the total number of visited countries along with a list of them.
+The application supports multiple users, each with a customizable color for visited countries.

 ## Prerequisites